 Because he acquired Claudia's interests after that date, he can only choose the discount method to work out any capital gain on them.
 However, in applying the 12-month ownership test for the purposes of the CGT discount, he can take into account the period that Claudia owned the interest.

-Danny will have to ensure that the cost base of the interest that he acquired from Claudia does not include any amount of indexation.
+Danny will have to ensure that the cost bases of the interests he acquired from Claudia do not include any amount of indexation.